TeamPinpoint/AudioTracing/README.md

 * AudioTracing.HardwareRayTracing.DebugSoundMaterial

 ## Known Issue
 * If sound does not propagate correctly in enclosed spaces, make sure that the mesh supports Ray Tracing.
 Audio Tracing relies on the same geometry used for GPU Ray Tracing, so if the mesh does not support it, Audio Tracing will not function properly.

+* Ray tracing may be disabled depending on the Viewport Scalability settings.
+Either the Global Illumination or Reflections option must be set to at least High.

 *  Audio Tracing provides a default Attenuation Asset.
 Since Audio Tracing builds upon Unreal Engine's native Attenuation system to perform post-processing on audio, any custom attenuation effects set by the user will take precedence and be applied before Audio Tracing processing.

 ***